 Sioned has gained a broad range of planning and infrastructure experience, including at hearings, inquiries, call-ins and in the High Court, both in a led and unled capacity.
-This has included acting for and advising a wide range of clients including developers, national and local government, the Welsh Ministers, and other interested parties.
+This has included acting for and advising a wide range of clients including residential, commercial, energy, minerals and logistics developers, national and local government, the Welsh Ministers, and other interested parties.

 Recent highlights have included:

-- 9 day hearing for mixed use development for 216 homes, 1600 square metres of commercial space (led by Christopher Young QC)
+- Acting as junior counsel in a 9- day hearing for mixed use development for 216 homes, 1600 square meters of commercial space in London (junior to Christopher Young KC).

-- pupil barrister shadowing the High Court and Court of Appeal proceedings in some of the most important decisions of 2020 relating to NPPF interpretation (Gladman v SSCLG and Peel Investments v SSHCLG)
+- During her pupillage, Sioned shadowed High Court and Court of Appeal proceedings in some of the most important decisions of 2020 relating to NPPF interpretation (Gladman v SSCLG and Peel Investments v SSHCLG)

 Sioned’s advisory practice encompasses the following areas: